TomParisDE/tp-twitch-widget/readme.txt

 == Description ==

-The TomParisDE Twitch Widget for WordPress plugin allows you to show your visitors your online or offline status from your twitch stream.
-You can also enter a lot more stream channels if your are a fansite or a clan.
+The TomParisDE Twitch Widget for Wordpress plugin allows you to show your visitors your online or offline status from your twitch stream.
+You can also enter a lot more stream channels if will use it for a fansite or a clansite.

 = Features =